-Alright, we all remember those cardboard castles of our youth, the ones that were better than any Fisher Price playhouse precisely because they had been painstakingly cut out, taped together, and decorated with our own hands.
-And unlike the fancy plastic cottages your parents spent a fortune on, these ones could be altered and added on to endlessly with a little creativity on your part and a few cardboard boxes your neighbours were just going to throw out.
+Alright, we all remember those cardboard castles of our youth, the ones that were better than any Fisher-Price playhouse precisely because they had been painstakingly cut out, taped together, and decorated with our own hands.
+And unlike the fancy plastic cottages your parents spent a fortune on, these ones could be altered and added on to endlessly with a little creativity on your part and a few cardboard boxes your neighbors were just going to throw out.
 If you were the kid lucky enough to fall into possession of a refrigerator box, your coolness status was set.
 At least for a few weeks, anyway.

 Feeling nostalgic yet?
 Good.
 You’re in the same frame of mind I was before my happy childhood memories of cardboard and duct tape were forever marred.

 So, my story.
 Three years ago, my parents decided we were going to move.
 My sisters and I took this with a grain of salt because my parents are notoriously disorganized and none of their plans come to fruition without some serious delays.
 But sure enough, they soon began the renovations the house needed in order to sell.
 I was working at a fairly well-known clothing store at the time, and it was common for us to receive 15-30 boxes of stock every weekday.
 They were big boxes which, after being emptied, just ended up in the dumpster.

 I took some home and started stockpiling them in the basement, figuring they might be useful in case my parents were in earnest about this moving thing.
 One night after my sister had picked me up from work we were carrying down a few of the flattened boxes to the basement, and I started thinking about the really awesome box tunnel my cousins made when we were little.
 It stretched all through their basement with lots of nooks and crannies, and we were allowed to paint it however we liked.
 Naturally, we were occupied for months playing with this thing.